GoogleCloudPlatform/berglas/README.md

     Successfully deleted secret if it existed: foo
     ```

+In addition to standard Unix exit codes, if the CLI exits with a known error,
+Berglas will exit with one of the following:

+- `60` - API error.
+Berglas got a bad response when communicating with an
+  upstream API.

+- `61` - Misuse error.
+You gave unexpected input or behavior.
+Please read the
+  error message.
+Open an issue if you think this is a mistake.

+The only exception is `berglas exec`, which will exit with the exit status of
+its child command, if one was provided.

 ## Integrations

 - **App Engine (Flex)** - When invoked via [App Engine Flex][app-engine-flex],